cdp1337/ARKSurvivalAscended-Linux/README.md

 * Debian 12 tested on Digital Ocean, OVHCloud, and Proxmox.
 * Ubuntu 24.04 tested on Proxmox.
+* Ubuntu 22.04 tested on Proxmox.

-Quick run (if you trust me, which you of course should not):
+Quick run (if you trust me, which of course you should not):

 ```bash
 sudo su -c "bash <(wget -qO- https://raw.githubusercontent.com/cdp1337/ARKSurvivalAscended-Linux/main/dist/server-install-debian12.sh)" root